 Eduardo: Thank you.
 That was not planned originally before the MBA, but it ended up happening.
 MBA is a catalyst for change in many ways.
 Yes, these were two amazing years of my life.

 Poonam: Absolutely.
-I am happy to know that....
-Eduardo, for those who have not read previous interview , will you like to tell something about yourself, where are you from and where did you study as an undergrad?
+I am happy to know that.
+Eduardo, for those who have not read the previous interview, will you like to say something about yourself, where are you from, and where did you study as an undergrad?

 Eduardo: Sure.
 I am a Brazilian, born and raised in Sao Paulo, and I studied business during undergrad back in Sao Paulo.
-I started my career in Marketing which was my passion so I did 7 years of marketing and product management in a manufacturing industry.
-I loved my job but also felt that I was too focused in Brazil and Latin America and I wanted to have a global career.
-An MBA was a unique opportunity to have that global opportunity and also because I wanted to make some bigger impact in the long run back in Brazil, but for that I felt like I needed to do something abroad for a while and learn and bring the knowledge and opportunities back to my country.
-Also, I came to Kellogg with a one plan of resuming my career in the same industry but then a lot changed, and I’m now switching to the technology industry.
+I started my career in Marketing, which was my passion, so I did 7 years of marketing and product management in the manufacturing industry.
+I loved my job but also felt that I was too focused in Brazil and Latin America, and I wanted to have a global career.
+An MBA was a unique opportunity to have that global opportunity and also because I wanted to make a bigger impact in the long run back in Brazil.
+Still, for that, I felt like I needed to do something abroad for a while and learn and bring the knowledge and opportunities back to my country.
+Also, I came to Kellogg with one plan of resuming my career in the same industry, but then a lot changed, and I’m now switching to the technology industry.

 Eduardo: As evident from the choices of schools I made and was admitted to, I wanted a collaborative school.
-Kellogg was the only one that is not only collaborative and fun like smaller schools such as Berkeley and Yale, but also has resources of a large school.
-Kellogg has a number of programs - the two-year MBA is almost 500 students, plus students from other programs such as the MMM, the one-year program, the JD and MD , which make Kellogg really large.
-The speakers come to campus on different classes on niche subjects, so we not only enjoy many resources of a large school, but also enjoy the collaborative and fun environment of a smaller school.
-This is only possible at Kellogg because they really care about the culture, select candidates that align with the culture, and allow us to have this interesting combination of a smaller and large school.
+Kellogg was the only one that is not only collaborative and fun like smaller schools such as Berkeley and Yale, but also has the resources of a large school.
+Kellogg has several programs - the two-year MBA is almost 500 students, plus students from other programs such as the MMM, the one-year program, the JD, and MD, which make Kellogg large.
+The speakers come to campus on different classes on niche subjects, so we not only enjoy many resources of a large school but also enjoy the collaborative and fun environment of a smaller school.
+This is only possible at Kellogg because they care about the culture, select candidates that align with the culture, and allow us to have this interesting combination of a smaller and large school.

-In addition, Evanston and Chicago also mirror that idea.
-Most people live in Evanston; it is a small city north of Chicago that has grocery stores, restaurants and, bars etc. My commute is amazing as I can walk to my school.
-So, I have all the benefits of living in a small city, but at the same time I have Chicago, 30 minutes away, where we can go to parties in amazing restaurants, and enjoy other conveniences of a large city.
+Also, Evanston and Chicago also mirror that idea.
+Most people live in Evanston; it is a small city north of Chicago that has grocery stores, restaurants and, bars, etc. My commute is amazing as I can walk to my school.
+So, I have all the benefits of living in a small city, but at the same time, I have Chicago, 30 minutes away, where we can go to parties in amazing restaurants, and enjoy other conveniences of a large city.

-Poonam: A perfect mix of small and big school.
+Poonam: A perfect mix of small and big schools.
 Great!
 Looking back, what was the most challenging aspect of your application process, what was the challenge, and how you overcame it?

 Eduardo: For me, essays were the most challenging piece.
 I recognize that most people say that GMAT is the most challenging part, but for me, the path was a little different.
 I spent a lot of time on the GMAT.
-I was lucky that I had people that advised me to start early for the GMAT, I did that at the beginning of my career, way before I actually applied to business schools.
+I was lucky that I had people that advised me to start early for the GMAT, I did that at the beginning of my career, way before I applied to business schools.
 I did spend a lot of time on that, but I knew what I had to do.
 I think it was challenging in terms of time, but it was not intellectually challenging.
-But essays were more challenging because initially, I was not comfortable getting at the personal level of the stories, I really had to overcome that challenges and get deep into my personality.
-I spent a lot of time on my essays , and I thought I was doing a great job .
-Then, I remember, in the month of June, I decided to hire you for one essay only for one school because I wanted to double check if it would go in the right direction.
+But essays were more challenging because initially, I was not comfortable getting at the personal level of the stories, I had to overcome those challenges and get deep into my personality.
+I spent a lot of time on my essays, and I thought I was doing a great job.
+Then, I remember, in June, I decided to hire you for one essay only for one school because I wanted to double-check if it would go in the right direction.
 And after your first review, I clearly understood that I was on the wrong path.
 I trashed all the essays I had already written for many schools and started all over again.
 I think I learned a lot in the process.
-You taught me how to really get personal and write, which stories to tell, and how to tell those stories.
-It was an amazing process, but definitely essays were something that required me to get out of my comfort zone and understand what it was all about.
+You taught me how to get personal and write, which stories to tell, and how to tell those stories.
+It was an amazing process, but essays were something that required me to get out of my comfort zone and understand what it was all about.